open-logic/open-logic/doc/HowTo.md

 A custom task configuration for running the linter on production code VHDL files is provided in *\<root\>/.vscode/tasks.json* and loaded automatically if you open the root folder of Open Logic in VSCode.

-You can then run the linter for the currently open file by doing: Ctrl+Shift+P > Tasks: Run Task > Run VSG Lint
+You can then run the linter for the currently open file by doing: *Ctrl+Shift+P > Tasks: Run Task > Run VSG Lint*

-For running VSG on all files, use the "- All Files" variant of the task.
+For running VSG on all files, use the *Run VSG Lint - All Files* variant of the task.

+For verification components (with slightly different coding conventions, see [Conventions](./Conventions.md)) use the *Run VSG Lint - VC* command.

 The results will be properly displayed in the problems tab and you can navigate to the corresponding code line by clicking on the specific problem.